Developing inquisitive, confident, and well-rounded students by engaging hands, hearts, and minds. Learn More >

 At Maine Coast Waldorf School, we offer an education for life.

-Tour begins in Community Hall, Observe middle school classrooms and talk with several teachers about the Waldorf approach to the middle grades.
+Tour begins in Community Hall, Observe grade school classrooms and talk with a teacher about the Waldorf approach to the elementary and middle grades.
 For adults only.
 Reservations: 207-865-3900, Ext.
-103 or firstname.lastname@example.org.
+103or email@example.com.